This is the multi-page printable view of this section. Click here to print.

 Local attached disk

-RsyncUI can synchronize your data to a local attached disk.
-If you only want to synchronize data to a local attached disk, connect the disk, add the source and destination, and you are ready for your first task.
+To sync to a local attached disk, connect the disk, add source and destination, and you are ready for your first task.

 Remote server and passwordless login